Rendering Fat: How to Make Tallow, Lard and Schmaltz

 A crockpot filled with golden rendered down tallow with cracklings

 Strain out the impurities using a strainer or cheesecloth.
-Save the impurities to sprinkle in a salad (or your dog will enjoy them as well for a tasty snack).
+Save the impurities to sprinkle in a salad (or your dog will enjoy them for a tasty snack).

 Tallow is cooling in a glass dish on the island and the cracklings have bene strained out into a stainless steel strainer above.